 13. Where do Pink Dolphins Live – Pink Dolphin Habitat

 - Their exact location is mainly dependent on the seasonal water cycle.
-They even go to small river tributaries, flooded forests and plains in the rainy season.
+They even go to small river tributaries, flooded forests, and plains in the rainy season.

 14. River Dolphin Adaptations

 - They have a long pointed beak, which is very helpful in hunting in their habitat.
-It enables them catch fish even in tight narrow spaces.
+It enables them to catch fish even in tight narrow spaces.

 - They possess an advanced echolocation system which is vital for their survival as it enables them to locate fish in the murky water where visibility is almost zero.

 - They have stiff hairs on their beak, which act as sensory organs to detect prey in the muddy bottom of the rivers.

 - They have conical teeth and molar teeth.
 The conical teeth help in holding their prey while the molar teeth in the rear end of their mouths are used for chewing food.

 - Amazon river dolphins get matured two or three years after their birth.